avaxman/Directional/docs/tutorial.md

 1. Intrinsic parameterization: a local basis in every face.
 2. Adjacency: dual (inner) edges between any two faces.
 3. Connection: the rotation matrix between the bases of any two adjacent faces.
-4. Cycles: around vertex $1$-rings, where singularities are then defined at vertices.
+4. Cycles: the local cycles are around vertex $1$-rings, where singularities are then defined as (dual) vertex values, and global cycles are dual loops of generators and boundaries.
 5. Cochain complex: the classical FEM face-based gradient and curl.
 6. Inner product: the natural face-based mass matrix (just a diagonal matrix of face areas).
 7. Sources are face barycenters, and normals are just face normals.